When AI Persuades: Adversarial Explanation Attacks on Human Trust in AI-Assisted Decision Making: User Study Results

 \subsubsection{Measuring Trust Shift}

-Having established that explanation-based cognition dominates trust attribution, we next examine whether adversarial explanations induce measurable changes in trust magnitude. \textit{Focusing on explanation-driven trust, we find that average trust scores are nearly identical under attack conditions} (attack: $4.53$; non-attack: $4.59$; Figure~\ref{fig:rq2-2}) and OLS regression confirms that the difference is not statistically significant ($\beta=0.06$, $p=.282$; Table~\ref{tab:cognition}).
-This highlights a critical vulnerability: users who rely on the plausibility of explanations are easily manipulated by adversarial outputs and are unable to detect when the underlying answer is incorrect.
-Users who rely on prior knowledge exhibit heightened sensitivity.
-The average trust drops sharply from $5.76$ to $4.47$ under attack, as shown in Figure~\ref{fig:rq2-2_}.
-Even though it suggests that prior knowledge can reduce acceptance of adversarial explanations when users feel confident in their own expertise, there is a minority of users who make decisions based on prior knowledge.
-Detailed analysis of other cognitive sources are presented in Appendix~\ref{appendix:cognitive}.
+Having established that explanation-based cognition dominates trust attribution, we next examine whether adversarial explanations induce measurable changes in trust magnitude. \textit{Focusing on explanation-driven trust, we find that average trust scores $\bar{T}$ are nearly identical under both conditions} ($\bar{T}_{\text{attack}}=4.53$ vs.\ $\bar{T}_{\text{non\_attack}}=4.59$; Figure~\ref{fig:rq2-2}) and we run ordinary least squares (OLS) regression to confirm that the difference between benign and adversarial conditions is not statistically significant ($\beta=0.06$, $p=.253$; Table~\ref{tab:cognition}), where $\beta=0.06$ indicates that the non-attack condition has a 0.06 higher trust score than the attack condition.
+This highlights a critical vulnerability: \textit{when users rely on the plausibility of explanations, they are easily manipulated by adversarial outputs and are unable to detect when the underlying answer is incorrect}.
+Users who rely on \textit{prior knowledge} exhibit heightened sensitivity.
+The interaction between condition and prior knowledge is significant ($\beta=1.22$, $p<.001$), indicating that the difference between non-attack and attack conditions is substantially larger for prior-knowledge-based trust than for explanation-based trust.
+The prior-knowledge-based average trust drops sharply under attack ($\bar{T}_{\text{attack}}=4.47$ vs.\ $\bar{T}_{\text{non\_attack}}=5.76$; Figure~\ref{fig:rq2-2_}).
+Even though it suggests that prior knowledge can reduce acceptance of adversarial explanations when users feel confident in their own expertise, a minority of users make decisions based on prior knowledge.
+Detailed analysis of OLS is in Appendix~\ref{appendix:cognitive}.

-\begin{findingbox} \textbf{Finding.} \textit{Most users anchor their trust in the explanations rather than facts or the AI system.
-Adversarial explanations preserve user trust scores that are nearly indistinguishable from benign ones, making persuasive yet adversarial explanations particularly serious in Human-AI decision-making.} \end{findingbox}
+\begin{findingbox} \textbf{Finding 1.} \textit{Most users anchor their trust in the explanations rather than facts or the AI system.
+Adversarial explanations preserve user trust scores that are nearly indistinguishable from benign ones, making persuasive yet adversarial explanations particularly serious in human-AI decision-making.} \end{findingbox}